 - When you recognize things aren’t working out, the priority is to get clear of other boats and head toward clean air to stay in the game.
 Make the decision quickly – the longer you sit in a bad situation, the worse it will get.
 If you’re not making gains, you have to figure out a way to make them.

 - Usually, getting on port tack and moving across the grain of the fleet will spring you clear fastest.
 The longer you wait to get on port, the more likely someone will tack on you and take away your lane.
 If the whole fleet tacks to port, starboard tack may be your only means of escape.

 - Port tack has its risks, namely starboard-tack boats.
 Sometimes you'll have to wait a few seconds for a starboard group to slow so you can tack and cross.
 Other times you may have to wait for that group to tack away before you can tack to port yourself.
 Each start and fleet is different, so look around before committing to a plan.

 - A lot happens in the first seconds of a race.
 The key to your future is in deciding if you're strong enough to stay where you are or if you need to bail.
 Slowly losing distance to the whole fleet because you are pinching or starved for clear air usually leaves you in bad shape later.
 When you look bad or feel slow, get out early.
 Hoping things get better is not a good strategy.

-- Once you’re into clear air, get back to playing the shifts.
+- Once you’re into clear air, get back to playing the shifts and choosing a side of the course.
 Splitting with the fleet works when you're behind at the gun, but once you’re clear of the other boats, the fleet-induced lift will no longer exist.
-The bigger the shifts, the more important it is to get back into phase.
+The bigger the shifts, the more important it is to get back into the game.